agentcommunity/AgentInterfaceDiscovery/packages/web/aid-generator/app/resolve/README.md

     -   **Local Development:** To enable UI testing without live DNS, the `/api/proxy` route intercepts requests for these specific domains and serves their configuration from local files in `/public/samples`.
     -   **Production (Vercel):** On the deployed Vercel site, the resolver will attempt a live fetch for the example domains. **This is expected to fail.** This happens because a Vercel serverless function cannot `fetch` a URL that resolves back to the same project (a "hairpinning" limitation).
 This is a known issue demonstrating a common platform constraint.
 The primary purpose—resolving external domains—remains fully functional.

-**Note on How Example Domains are Handled:**

-This resolver is a reference implementation designed to perform live, spec-compliant discovery for any public domain.

--   **For any external domain you provide (e.g., `your-domain.com`)**, the resolver performs a live DNS lookup and manifest fetch via the `/api/proxy`.
-This works in all environments.

--   **For the included example domains (e.g., `simple.aid.agentcommunity.org`)**, the resolver uses a special workaround to solve a common cloud platform networking challenge.
-    -   **The Challenge (Hairpinning):** A serverless function (like our `/api/proxy` on Vercel) cannot reliably `fetch` a public URL that resolves back to the same project it is a part of.
-This is known as "hairpinning" or a "NAT loopback," and these requests are often dropped by the platform.
-    -   **The Solution:** To make the examples work reliably, the `/api/proxy` route identifies requests for these known domains.
-Instead of a network fetch, it reads the corresponding generator configuration file from the `/public/samples` directory (which is included in the deployment) and builds the final AID Manifest on-the-fly.

-This approach ensures the examples are always available while preserving the resolver's core function of performing live discovery for any other domain on the internet.

 ## Implementation Guide for Your Own Client

 To build your own AID client, you should depend directly on the `@aid/core` package.

 1.  **Use the Resolver Engine**: Import and use `resolveDomain` from `@aid/core/resolver` to handle the discovery logic.
 2.  **Render the Process**: Iterate through the yielded steps from `resolveDomain` to provide real-time feedback to the user.
+On a `validation_error`, check for the `data.manifestContent` property to display the invalid source to the user, improving the debugging experience.
 3.  **Get the Actionable Profile**: On a `validation_success` or `actionable_profile` step, use `getImplementations` to generate an `ActionableImplementation[]` array.
 4.  **Build Your UI Dynamically**: Loop through the `ActionableImplementation[]` array and inspect its properties (`type`, `execution`, `auth`, `requiredConfig`) to dynamically render the appropriate UI controls for the user.
 This reference implementation provides a robust example (`ImplementationCard.tsx`) of how to accomplish this.